MacBook Trackpad Not Clicking Anymore? It Might Be Your Battery

 Need help right now?
 Our MacBook Repair engineers can come directly to your home or office anywhere in Greater London to diagnose and fix this for you.

-We come to your home or office anywhere in Greater London for macbook repair.
+We come to your home or office anywhere in Greater London for MacBook repair.

 A sticky MacBook keyboard often points to trapped crumbs or dried liquid underneath the butterfly or scissor mechanisms.